Audio Guide: Atlanta Midtown Walking Tour (Self Guided), Atlanta

 9) Museum of Design Atlanta (MODA)

-MODA is the only museum in the Southeast devoted exclusively to the study, recognition and celebration of all things design.
-In this respect, MODA is unquestionably different from your standard art museum fare.
-It examines how design affects people's daily lives through exhibitions, educational outreach, and adult programming.
+First opened in 1989 as the Atlanta International Museum of Art & Design, it is the only museum in the Southeast devoted exclusively to the study, recognition, and celebration of design.
+In this respect, MODA stands apart from traditional art museums, focusing on how design shapes everyday life through exhibitions, educational outreach, and adult-focused programming.

 Walking Tours in Atlanta, Georgia